coinam-hd/coinam-client-api-docs/README.md

 Param | Type | Description
 --- | --- | ---
-`status` | boolean | Determines if request was successful; On `false` response object MAY include `error` param `error` | string | An error message/code, included in response if there is an error; Can sometimes be an empty string or NULL
+`status` | boolean | Determines if request was successful; On `false` response object MAY include `error` param `error` | string | An error message/code, included in response if there is an error; Can sometimes be an empty string or NULL;

 ## Global Error Messages